AkiKurvinen/5G00EV06-3001-kurvinen-aki-project/README.md

 ## Release 2: 2021-11-29 features

-- Prevent special characters in search box
+- Prevent special characters other than dash in search box
 - Display units in centiliters (cl)
 - Include custom drinks JSON